Contents

 3. Mining and Staking Cryptocurrency

-Crypto mining involves solving complex algorithms to validate transactions and earn new coins as a reward.
-Similarly, staking involves locking up crypto to help maintain blockchain networks and earn interest or rewards.
-Both activities are considered as income by HMRC, so the value of the crypto you earn from mining or staking is subject to Income Tax.
-You will need to report these earnings on your tax return.
+Crypto mining is the process of solving complex algorithms to validate transactions and earn new coins as a reward.
+Similarly, staking is locking up crypto to help maintain blockchain networks and earn interest or rewards.
+The value of the cryptocurrency you mine or stake is liable to income tax since HMRC views both activities as income.
+These earnings must be reported on your tax return.

 4. Airdrops